zhuhuachen/RE2EA/README.md

 ## RE2EA
-### - com.rm2pt.generator.springboot.updatesite-1.0.0-SNAPSHOT  is the RM2EA tool installation package
+### - com.rm2pt.generator.springboot.updatesite-1.0.0-SNAPSHOT  is the installation package

 ### - spring.zip is the project